whitgroves/solidity-contracts/README.md

 ## Other

+### IERC20orERC721
+A minimal interface to make `balanceOf()` available to contracts that want to check the balance of an account's ERC20 or ERC721 tokens.

 ### StakingPool
 An `AccessControlled` revision of [StakingPool](https://github.com/whitgroves/staking-pool) using OpenZeppelin's [Pausable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Pausable.sol) for emergency stop controls.
 Note that in this version, the only way to destake a pool is to retire it.